Jo Ellen Miano

-Jo Ellen Miano coordinates the choral and vocal activities of the Music Department.
+Jo Ellen Miano is Professor of Music at SUNY Plattsburgh, where she coordinates the choral and vocal activities of the Department of Music.
 She conducts the Concert Choir and teaches private voice lessons, as well as a variety of classroom courses.
 She is also the faculty sponsor of the Champlain Valley Voices Internship.

 Active as a choral and eurhythmics clinician, Miano offers workshops locally, nationally and internationally at both the public school and university levels.
 Her longtime interest in the study of rhythm through body movement and gesture prompted her study and certification in Dalcroze eurhythmics at Carnegie Mellon University.
 Her certification thesis, “Using Eurhythmics to Deepen Musical Understanding in Youth and Adult Choirs,” examines how the rhythmic movement component of Dalcroze Eurhythmics can be used with choral warm-ups and for exploring musical concepts during rehearsal.

-Also active as a vocal soloist, Miano most recently has performed as soprano soloist with Champlain Valley Voices (Schubert’s Mass in G and Vivaldi’s Magnificat).
-She performed Rachmaninov’s “Vocalise” on The Blue Hour, an evening of poetry and music, with Jun Matsuo at the piano.
+Also active as a vocal soloist, Miano most recently has performed as soprano soloist with Champlain Valley Voices (Schubert’s pre-Mass in G and Vivaldi’s pre-Magnificat).
+She performed Rachmaninov’s “Vocalise” on pre-The Blue Hour, an evening of poetry and music, with Jun Matsuo at the piano.
 Deeply interested in sharing knowledge about the voice, Miano was the administrator of the Rockwell Blake International Voice Masterclass (2014), hosted by the Department of Music.

 Miano collaborates with many dedicated area school music teachers, including working with choirs in their rehearsal settings throughout the year.
-She designed a large project in which she worked with area school children on the modern premiere of the Mozart Mass with Toy Instruments, an 1802 arrangement (Paul Wranitsky) of Mozart’s Mass in C Major for conventional and toy orchestra.
-She also worked with a children’s chorus for the performance of Rutter’s Mass of the Children (2008).
+She designed a large project in which she worked with area school children on the modern premiere of the Mozart pre-Mass with Toy Instruments, an 1802 arrangement (Paul Wranitsky) of Mozart’s pre-Mass in C Major for conventional and toy orchestra.
+She also worked with a children’s chorus for the performance of Rutter’s pre-Mass of the Children (2008).

 Office: Myers Fine Arts 225